The 13 Best Large Breed Puppy Foods

 Do large breed puppies need special food?

 Yes, large breed puppies can grow too big, too fast.
 They need puppy food that gives them the right balance of essential nutrients, quality proteins but just enough fat to keep them active.
-With too much fat, they have a risk of obesity and several orthopedic diseases.
+With too much fat, they are at a risk of obesity and several orthopedic diseases.

 Do large breed puppies need more food than a smaller puppy?